Philip Perew, inventor

 Description

 He was a boat captain like his father, but was best known as an inventor.
-In addition to his Electric Man (which underwent many changes over the years as he refined the technology and sought a market), Perew is credited with developing anti-torpedo technology, a canal electric trolley system, a cigar lighter, and a new merry-go-round system.
-His inventions met with varying degrees of sucess.
+In addition to his Electric Man (which underwent many changes over the years as he refined the technology and sought a market), Perew is credited with at least attempting to develop anti-torpedo technology, a canal electric trolley system, and a cigar lighter.

 Perew also owned several "disorderly houses" on Goose Island (he claims in the Cappola trial he bought them from a bank and had no idea they were disorderly).
 He runs afoul of the law quite often during Prohibition, and is involved in a very public bribery case against local police.
 Goose Island's bordellos and taverns would finally be closed down in the late 1930s.
 Perew lives all the way until 1946 at the White Star Hotel.
 The hotel's entertainments include square dancing nights and "Spanish dancing" girls.
 The address of the White Star Hotel?
 46 Sweeney Street in North Tonawanda: the site of the present-day Alexander's Gentleman's Lounge.